SAP/luigi/docs/navigation-parameters-reference.md

 ### sideNavAccordionMode
 - **type**: boolean
 - **description**: overrides the default behaviour of categories whether multiple categories can be collapsed.
 When set to `true`, only one category is collapsed.
 The navigation is similar to an accordion; when the user clicks another category the previously collapsed category is closed and the new one is opened.
+Note that this will be applied to its direct children.
 - **default**: `false`